radixdlt/wallet-compatible-derivation/README.md

 ## no-pager

 > [!IMPORTANT]
-> This is not safe, your mnemonic and your derived keys WILL be present in your shells command history and output.
+> In this mode, your mnemonic and your derived keys will be present in your shell's command history and output.
-> ONLY Use this for mnemonics and accounts you really do not care about.
+> ONLY use this for mnemonics and accounts you really do not care about.

 ```sh
 wallet_compatible_derivation_cli --include-private-key no-pager \